po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/22-Stu_Wireframing/README.md

 * How do elements interact with each other when using flexbox?

-* How do we create borders using CSS?
+* How do we add CSS styles to classes?

 ## 🏆 Bonus